Feeling the Strength of the Tree: How to Heal from Toxic Relationships Using Psilocybin

 I’ve worked with a lot of people who were involved in so-called “toxic” relationships, but who felt this strong, persistent love for the other person they were with.
 Separation is excruciating for both parties despite the toxic patterns in their relationship.
 Society’s answer to this problem is to separate permanently and create a strategy of exile and avoidance.
 But love is more complicated than that and this strategy only creates more trauma.
 The idea that love is something that we choose to feel is so at odds with the human experience of trying to find love.
 People search for love, but finding it is one of the greatest challenges that we face.
 And then, when we find love, if we don’t like the song and dance that the person we love is doing with us, we’re encouraged to just give up on the relationship.

 The love between two people is a part of the dance that might be toxic according to society’s standards.
 But though society has certain useful guidelines regarding how to manage relationships, some of those guidelines contribute to the toxicity of our human relationships.
-Society is a self-serving entity that has become less and less human and more and more mechanized over time.
-The more mechanized society and community becomes, the less we can seek help from those who surround us to resolve issues we confront with people we love.
+Society is a self-serving entity, after all, that has become less and less human and more and more mechanized over time.
+The more mechanized society and community becomes, the less we can seek help from those who surround us to resolve issues we confront with the people we love.
 A mechanized society seeks to make humans into a part of a machine.
 But human beings are not machines.

 As people undertake a psilocybin year (or any period of psilocybin use that allows long-term, permanent changes in their thinking to evolve naturally through the process), they fix life problems that contribute in odd and surprising ways to toxic relationships.
 Taking psilocybin long-term is like reconnecting into Nature.
 Nature is THE resource from which everything in the world comes – every food item, every clothing item, every home, every medicine, and every physical object that we could want comes originally from nature.
-As we reconnect into the matrix of nature, we become aware of resources that we’re blind to as a result of trauma and an inability to feel.
+As we reconnect into the matrix of nature, we become aware of resources that we’re blind to as a result of trauma and an inability to feel or reconnect TO OURSELVES.
 We become reconnected first and foremost to our Selves as powerful, wild beings that are here on earth to do more than just survive.
 We’re here to experience joy and to figure out how to overcome our problems despite all odds, not just bunker down and succumb to them.

 Leave a Comment